agileobjects/BuildableExpressions/docs/src/api/Building-Interfaces.md

-**BuildableExpressions** and **BuildableExpressions.Generator** work via creation of `SourceCodeExpression`s, which can be compiled to CLR Types at runtime or used to generate C# source code files at build-time.
+**BuildableExpressions** and **BuildableExpressions.Generator** work via creation of `SourceCodeExpression`s, which can be compiled to CLR Types at runtime, or used to generate C# source code files at build-time.
 A `SourceCodeExpression` consists of one or more types.

 ## Defining an Interface